staffanm/ferenda/doc/keyconcepts.rst

 parseforce        Whether to re-parse downloaded files,      False
                   even if resulting XHTML1.1 files exist
-		  and are newer than downloaded files generateforce     Whether to re-generate browser-ready       False
+		  and are newer than downloaded files serializejson     Whether to serialize document data as a    False JSON document in the parse step. generateforce     Whether to re-generate browser-ready       False
                   HTML5 files, even if they exist and are newer than all dependencies